Kasia1337/gamesense_fixed_scripts/README.md

-# Free anti-aim luas for gamesense
+# Free luas for gamesense